zwang695/alexa-skills-list/skills/B01GQSHD18/README.md

 “Alexa, ask the Bar Maid for drink types starting with the letter a” "Alexa, ask the Bar Maid to list the drink types starting with the letter a"

-"Alexa ask the Bar Maid for help"
+"Alexa, ask the Bar Maid for help"
-"stop"
+“Alexa, ask the Bar Maid to send and instructions card” "stop"
 "cancel"